 Non-malignant disorders we are currently treating include: Severe Combined Immunodeficiency, Chronic Granulomatous Disease, Hyper-IgM syndrome, Common Variable Immunodeficiency, Hemophagocytic Lymphohistiocytosis, Bare Lymphocyte syndrome types I and II, Severe Aplastic Anemia, Fanconi anemia, Dyskeratosis Congenita, Diamond-Blackfan Anemia, Hunter syndrome, Hurler syndrome, Adrenoleukodystrophy, Metachromatic Leukodystrophy, Sickle Cell Disease, and Thalassemia.

-What sets the Kimmel Cancer Center’s Pediatric Bone Marrow Transplant program apart from other children’s hospitals is its research mission centered on improving ways to provide the best possible care to our patients.
 The Kimmel Cancer Center is a leader in the use of haplo-identical donors and the delivery of novel immune therapies for difficult to treat cancers, placing the Bone Marrow Transplant program at the cutting edge of cancer treatment.
 “We have a venue at the Kimmel Cancer Center to deliver novel, immune cell-based, therapies to our patients, we will be driving the next generation of therapies to bring transplant to a large population of patients,” says Dr. Cooke.
 “The only way to break new ground is through well planned, carefully controlled translational research, and the Johns Hopkins Kimmel Cancer Center provides a terrific environment for this to be successful.
 Physician-scientists within Pediatric Blood and Marrow Transplantation are both devoted clinicians and researchers who strive to maximize efficacy and decrease toxicity of bone marrow transplant.

 The Pediatric Bone Marrow Transplant program currently has several open clinical trials for patients with Leukemia, Lymphoma, High risk solid tumors, Sickle Cell Disease, Beta Thalassemia, severe aplastic anemia and Immune deficiencies.